Private real estate 101

 Primary CRE Investment Strategies

-Private CRE Fundraising is Heavily Concentrated in Value-Added and Opportunistic Strategies iv
+Private CRE Fundraising Over the Past Five Years Was Heavily Concentrated in Value-Added and Opportunistic Strategiesiii

 Private CRE as an Asset Class

-Private CRE Has Recorded Low Correlations with Stocks and Bonds Since 2000 vi
+Private CRE Has Recorded Low Correlations with Stocks and Bonds Since 2000iv

 CRE managed by private investment managers provides investors with exposure to real assets, typically compiled in a fund or a private REIT that own or intend to acquire large portfolios of single-sector or diversified property types.
 Investment managers specialize in real estate management and oversee day-to-day asset management on behalf of their investors.